dphm/pair_identify/README.md

 # Usage

 Accessed through **koksoak.cs.mcgill.ca**, the files required to run *analyze.py* are located in the **/scratch/dpham4/PI/pair_identify** directory.
-They have the same contents as the files in this github repository.
+They have the same contents as the files in this GitHub repository.

 ## Overview